Menu

 Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.

-Aims: The national curriculum for art and design aims to ensure that all pupils:
+The National Curriculum for art and design aims to ensure that all pupils:

 Intent:

-At Grange Junior School, art is taught as a subject in its own right designed to ensure all pupils (including disadvantaged and SEND) can follow a clear, ambitious progression to ensure skills, knowledge and understanding are built upon and secured across the key stage meeting the aims of the national curriculum.
+At Grange Junior School, we aim to develop a love of Art and Design in all children whilst inspiring them to appreciate Art and Design during and when they leave KS2.
+We intend to deliver high-quality teaching and learning opportunities that inspire all children to succeed in Art and in developing life skills.
+Art is taught as a subject in its own right designed to ensure that all pupils, especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (through carefully planned support and scaffolding) can follow a coherently planned and sequenced curriculum so that pupils build knowledge and skills sequentially and cumulatively across the key stage meeting the aims of the National Curriculum.
 Art is also used to support and enrich other areas of the curriculum, leading to high quality outcomes.
-The intent is to ensure all pupils produce creative, imaginative work.
-Through Art, children learn about and take part in key relevant local, historical and community events, developing a sense of place and relationship with the world develop their emotional expression and further enhance their personal, social and emotional development.
-Children will become confident and proficient in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills, e.g. collage, printing, weaving and patterns: art fosters children’s creativity, developing their sense of personal identity as well as an understanding and respect for other artists, craftmakers and designers across the world and through time.
-Children will also develop their interest and curiosity about art and design allowing them the opportunity to ask questions and demonstrate their skills in a variety of ways.
+The intent is to ensure all pupils produce creative, imaginative work becoming resilient learners who challenge themselves.
+Through Art, children learn about and take part in key relevant local, historical and community events, develop a sense of place and relationship with the world developing their emotional expression (nurture) and further enhance their personal, social and emotional development understanding how to be safe.
+Children will become confident and proficient in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills: collage, printing, textiles and computing.
+Art fosters children’s creativity, developing their sense of personal identity as well as an understanding and respect for other artists, craftmakers and designers across the world and through time.
+Children will also develop their interest and curiosity about art and design allowing them the opportunity to ask questions and demonstrate their skills in a variety of ways (challenge).

 Implementation: